-What is the best way to set up a Mac Mini media server?
+What is the best way to set up a Mac Mini music server?

-The more upgrades you make, the higher performance your media server will have:
+The more upgrades you make, the higher performance your music server will have:

 - Replace the stock SMPS with an ultralow-noise linear power supply.

-- Upgrade the RAM to a minimum of 8GB and use16GB if possible.
+- Upgrade RAM with a minimum of 8GB of high-performance low-latency (CAS 9 or better).

-- Use a small internal solid state drive (SSD) for your OS and player software.
+- Use an mSATA SSD card or small internal solid state drive (SSD) for your operating system and player software.

-- Use a large internal SSD or external drive/NAS/RAID for your music library.
+- Use a large internal SSD or external NAS/RAID array with SSDs for your music library.